Thick-billed raven

 It has a very large bill that is laterally compressed and is deeply curved in profile giving the bird a very distinctive appearance.
 This bill, the largest of any passerine at 8–9 cm in length, is black with a white tip and has deep nasal grooves with only light nasal bristle covers.
 This raven has very short feathers on the head, throat and neck.
 The throat and upper breast have an oily brown gloss, while the rest of the bird is glossy black except for a distinctive white patch of feathers on the nape and onto the neck.

 Distribution and habitat

-Its range covers Eritrea, Somalia and Ethiopia; its habitat includes mountains and high plateau between elevations of 1,500 to 3,400 metres.
+Its range covers Eritrea, Somalia and Ethiopia; its habitat includes mountains and high plateaux between elevations of 1,500 to 3,400 metres.
 It is one of several avian species endemic to northeastern tropical Africa.

 Behaviour

 Diet

 The thick-billed raven is omnivorous, feeding on grubs, beetle larvae from animal dung, carrion, scraps of meat and human food.
 It has been seen taking standing wheat.
 When seeking food from dung, it has been seen using a distinct scything movement to scatter the dung and extract the grubs.